camhackett44/ACAS---Air-Cargo-Analysis-System/README.md

 ### 🍎 macOS / Linux Users

+1. Download the repo as a ZIP and extract it
-1. Open Terminal in this project folder
+2. Open Terminal in this project folder
-2. Run the following:
+3. Run the following:
 ```bash
 chmod +x setup.sh
 ./setup.sh